shankkyy/Newrepo/README.md

    - Select the unzipped folder containing the extension files.

 4. **Select Build Folder**:
-   - Inside the unzipped folder, navigate to the "build" folder and select it.
+   - Inside the unzipped folder, navigate to the "build" folder (twice check that the selected forlder is build folder) and select it.

 5. **Extension Installed!**:
    - You should see the Salvi Chrome Extension added to your list of extensions.